 A. Sutherland - AncientPages.com - Scandinavia has the largest concentration of Bronze Age rock art in Europe.
-There are approximately thirty thousand registered sites depicting figurative art (human and animal figures are frequent subjects), abstract and other images such as cup marks and cupules.
+Approximately thirty thousand registered sites depict figurative art (human and animal figures are frequent subjects), abstract, and other images such as cup marks and cupules.

 Tanum's petroglyphs.
 Bohuslän, Sweden

-At Tanum, near Tanumshede, Bohuslän, Sweden, there is a high concentration of petroglyphs carved rocks of the Nordic Bronze Age.
-They are known as 'Tanum Petroglyphs'.
+At Tanum, near Tanumshede, Bohuslän, Sweden, there is a high concentration of petroglyphs carved from the Nordic Bronze Age rocks.
+They are known as 'Tanum Petroglyphs.'

 The 'Tanum petroglyphs' contain thousands of images carved on over 600 panels.
 The ancient site covers an area of about 51 hectares (126 acres (0.5 km²).

-There is a great variety of images; there are boats with about 12 passengers, the so-called 'Hjortspring boats' dated to the Scandinavian Pre-Roman Iron Age and excavated for the first time in 1921-22, carts, humans with bows, animals, and weapons like spears and axes.
+There is a large variety of images; boats with about 12 passengers, the so-called 'Hjortspring boats' dated to the Scandinavian Pre-Roman Iron Age and excavated for the first time in 1921-22, carts, humans with bows, animals, and weapons like spears and axes.

 Another remarkable ancient petroglyph site in this region of Sweden is located at Torp, Skredsvik in Goteborgs och Bohus Lan (Bohuslän).